Knowledge Management Systems (KMS): A Complete Guide

 5. Perform regular information audits and updates

 Plan for periodic audits to monitor the quality and accuracy of your knowledge base resources.
 Load updated content to the platform every time there's a major product update.
 And have your customer service team provide feedback on the content and answers in your KMS.
-They can identify whether there are content gaps, confusingly worded resources, or articles that aren't thorough enough to answer a customer's questions.
-Regular updates ensure employees and customers have access to the best answers at any given time.

-How to implement a knowledge management process
+How to build & implement a knowledge management system

 Choosing the right knowledge management system is essential, but establishing a strong knowledge management process is just as important.
-AI tools are advancing the way that service teams build and handle this process.
+Service AI tools are advancing the way that service teams build and handle this process.
 Let's look at a few key components of a knowledge management process:

 • Build a content library: Create knowledge base articles from existing content saved in your database, but also across the third-party systems you use.

-• Use AI tools: Implement tools like Unified Knowledge to help your service agents deliver faster, more personalized customer experiences.
+• Use AI tools: Implement tools like Unified Knowledge to help your service reps deliver faster, more personalized customer experiences.
 This tool integrates organizational knowledge resources from third-party systems and pairs them with your stored customer data to produce generative AI content.

 • Provide self-service options: Make it easier for customers to solve problems on their own.
 Invest in an autonomous AI agent that can automatically serve up answers based on information in your knowledge base.